 In short, this verse does not refer to the Jews and the Christians as polytheists.

-Now we come to some verses where the active participle, polytheist (mushrik, المشرك) has been used for other than idol-worshippers:- unbelievers in the hereafter.
-(41:6-7)
+Now we come to some verses where the active participle, polytheist (mushrik, مشرکال) has been used for other than idol-worshippers:-

 And most of them do not believe in Allāh without associating other (with Him).
 (12:106)